-To date, hydrogen is mainly produced using fossil resources; one of the most widespread methods is certainly the steam reforming of methane, which covers over 60% of the demand, with a low production yield and high energy consumption.
+When thinking about using hydrogen to support the increase in the penetration of renewable energy, it is necessary to keep in mind the entire hydrogen supply chain, from production to end uses, also considering the need to accumulate hydrogen.
+While many routes are possible for the generation of green hydrogen (Figure 3 provide one possible route), not all are convenient from a technical point of view.
 Table 1 presents an example calculation of the energy consumption of the various production processes, from which the steam reforming of methane and the electrolysis of water can be seen as the two processes with the highest energy yield to focus on for a possible increase in hydrogen demand in view of its use in "hard to abate" industrial sectors.
 Considering the two processes, these allow the production of zero-emission hydrogen: the first with the addition of a carbon capture system, while the second through the electrolysis of water powered by renewable energy sources.